-The data subject to archiving is retained for a period of time of not less than 7 years.
+The data subject to archiving is retained for a period of time of 7 years after the expiry date of the certificate to which it relates.

 5.5.3 Protection of Archive

 The archive:

 - Is protected so that only authorised members of the Working Groups may consult and access to its content, - Is protected against any change or attempt to remove it, - Is protected against the deterioration of the media where it is stored, through the regular migration to a new media, - Is protected against obsolescence of the hardware, operating systems and other software, through the conservation of the hardware, operating systems and other software which then make part of the archive itself, in order to allow the access and use of the stored records in a timeless manner, and - Is stored in a safe manner in external environments.